-“Gut” was described by The Guardian as the book celebrating the digestive tract.
+“Gut” was described by The Guardian as a book celebrating the digestive tract.
 It can teach you a science-based story of your gut in a charming way with a good portion of humor.

 Eliminating grains and milk products helped me to restore my gut health.
-I didn’t even realize back then that the symptoms that accompanied me for years were typical manifestations of the leaky gut syndrome.
+I didn’t even realize back then that the symptoms, accompanying me for years, were typical manifestations of irritable bowel syndrome.
 But they disappeared soon after adjusting my nutrition.

-Izabella Wentz suffered from several severe symptoms for years before she was finally diagnosed with Hashimoto’s.
+Izabella Wentz suffered from several severe symptoms for years before being diagnosed with Hashimoto’s.
 She has been doing profound scientific literature research about the thyroid and its autoimmunity.

-I learned and applied much from Izalebella’s books for example about the role of iodine, soy products in triggering thyroid autoimmunity, and useful supplements.
+I learned and applied much from Izalebella’s books, for example, about the role of iodine and soy products in triggering thyroid autoimmunity and helpful supplements.

 Uncontrolled Consumption of Iodine

-Iodine is an important constituent of thyroid hormones.
-But iodine excess is toxic to cells and especially the thyroid gland.
-As you know Iodine is a scarce element in soils and therefore added to foods.
+Iodine is an essential component of thyroid hormones.
+But excessive iodine is toxic to cells and, especially, the thyroid gland.

 Many products naturally contain iodine.
 Seaweeds like kelp contain large amounts of iodine.

-A free Iodine Inventory app can help you to keep track of the amount of iodine in the everyday diet that you are consuming.
+A free Iodine Inventory app can help you to keep track of the amount of iodine in your everyday diet that you are consuming.

-With the Iodine Inventory, you can check if you are still in the safe zone.
+The Iodine Inventory lets you check if you are still in the safe zone.

-Moreover, if you live near a coast you absorb iodine literally from there.
+Moreover, if you live near the coast, you absorb iodine literally from the air.
 Seaweeds accumulate and excrete iodine into the air.
-The amount of iodine in the air is proportional to the amount of seaweeds in the area.
+The amount of iodine in the air is proportional to the amount of seaweed in the area.

-Izabella Wentz brings attention to the scientific evidence that uncontrolled intake of iodine is one of the important triggers of Hashimoto’s thyroiditis and led to an epidemic of Hashimoto’s disease.
+Izabella Wentz brings attention to the scientific evidence that uncontrolled intake of iodine is one of the main triggers of Hashimoto’s thyroiditis and led to an epidemic of Hashimoto’s disease.

-I banned iodine salt from my kitchen several years ago and use sea salt instead.
+I banned iodine salt from my kitchen several years ago and started using sea salt instead.

 Supplements for Hashimoto’s

-But later I have been changing and adjusting my diet.
+But later, I have been changing and adjusting my diet.
 And I changed my opinion about supplements radically.
-Now, I do believe that we need supplements for optimal health, well-being, and longevity.
+I am convinced that we need supplements for optimal health, well-being, and longevity.

 From Wentz’s books, I learned and tried out different supplements.
-I believe that some of the supplements were especially useful for me – namely, selenium, vitamin D, curcumin (turmeric extract), as well as Potentilla alba.
+Some of the supplements were especially useful for me – namely, selenium, vitamin D, curcumin (turmeric extract), and Potentilla alba.

 Selenium was the first supplement that I started taking.

 It was observed that Hashimoto’s patients often have Selenium deficiency.
-And it is selenium deficiency in combination with the iodine excess that can trigger the autoimmune reaction against the thyroid.
+That is selenium deficiency in combination with the iodine excess that can trigger the autoimmune reaction against the thyroid.